MaxwellJChen/ArgParse/README.md

-# CLI Dispatcher: C++ CLI Argument Parser & Function Dispatcher
+# Dispatcher: C++ CLI Argument Parser & Function Dispatcher

 ## Capabilities
 Typically, extensive if statements and switch cases are needed to route to the correct command in CLI development, after which, error handling and casting must also be programmed by the developer.
 Dispatcher is a helper class which completely eliminates this overhead by handling command execution and argument parsing under-the-hood.